OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_300.md

 Objective:

 This lab is in two parts.
-The first part will setup the Integrated Extract for Oracle GoldenGate 18c Service Architecture for a uni-directional configuration using the SOE schema in OGGOOW181 and OGGOOW182.
+The first part will setup the Integrated Extract for Oracle GoldenGate 18c Service Architecture for a uni-directional configuration using the SOE schema in OGGOOW181 and OGGOOW182 PDBs.

 Time: 25 minutes